Skip to content

 Practical Implementation

-Let's see how a complete application might be structured using ArchiPy:
+Let's see how a complete application might be structured using ArchiPy with domain-specific organization:

 my_app/